$59.49 $89.99 Buy It Now

 Failure to obtain proper consent or provide adequate notification can lead to legal consequences for landlords, including potential lawsuits from tenants for invasion of privacy.
 It is important for landlords to familiarize themselves with the laws and regulations regarding security cameras in rental properties to ensure compliance and maintain a positive landlord-tenant relationship.

-See also Do you have to have contract for security cameras
+See also Do i ned a licence to install security cameras

 Placement of Security Cameras